 - Cuddle Bug: Gabby is quite... demonstrative in her affections, and catch all three Crusaders in a Bear Hug several times.

 - Distaff Counterpart: To Thorax.
 They're each the Token Good Teammate of their respective species, both of which have a very bad reputation among ponies.
 They also befriend the young Famed In-Story heroes of two pony communities where they are both well liked at the end of their introductory episodes (The Crystal Empire for Thorax and Ponyville for Gabby).
-Plus they both promise to promote the values of pony society among their respective species.
+Plus they both promise to promote the values of pony society (specifically friendship) among their respective species.
 Also they were both shaped from watching events that happened earlier in the series; Thorax saw the mane six fighting the changelings with the power of their friendship, and he decided that he wanted true friendship; on the other hand, Gabby was present when Rainbow Dash and Pinkie Pie were in Griffonstone spreading friendship and noticed their cutie marks glowing which caused her to decide that she wanted a cutie mark.

 - Dream-Crushing Handicap: Gabby wants a cutie mark.
 As she and the Crusaders find out, it doesn't matter how badly Gabby wants it; griffons simply can't get cutie marks.

-- Dudley Do-Right Stops to Help: Gabby just can't stop herself from helping others, even if they reject her kindness (as it happens with the other griffons) or if she's in a hurry to leave herself, as she should have done to avoid the Cutie Mark Crusaders finding out the truth about her 'cutie mark'.
+- Dudley Do-Right Stops to Help: Gabby just can't stop herself from helping others, even if they reject her kindness (as it happens with the other griffons) or if she's in a hurry to leave herself, as she should have done to avoid the Cutie Mark Crusaders finding out the truth about her "cutie mark".

 - In many ways, she's the griffon version of Derpy; they're both messengers/mail workers, nice and cheerful girls, and with problems to fit with their peers, Derpy being a Walking Disaster Area and Gabby being the Token Good Teammate for the whole of Griffonstone.

 - Friendless Background: Gabby felt out of place among most other griffons, who are mostly a bunch of foul-tempered loners who'd reject her attempts to be friends with them all.
-Downplayed because the griffons treat everyone they meet with equal disdain, so they don't single her out for being different.
+It's downplayed because the griffons treat everyone they meet with equal disdain, so they don't single her out for being different.